Skip to main content

 • Inflammation

-To lessen injection site reactions, remember to change the spot where you inject Dupixent each time.
-This will give your skin a chance to heal from your last injection.
+You can inject Dupixent into your thigh, stomach, or upper arm.
+Changing the spot where you inject Dupixent each time can lessen the chance for injection site reactions.
+Rotating spots will give your skin a chance to heal from your last injection.
 Avoid injecting into areas of skin that are bruised, tender, or scarred, since this may affect how you absorb your dose.

 2. Eye problems